-- A site plan that shows the plant on one drawing; - Where applicable, Site plans dividing the plant into a grid of equal sized square or rectangular segments with the grid segments having common boundaries such that the entire plant is depicted across the drawings in a continuous manner.
-The number of grids selected must be such that all elements on all of the plans are easily readable on A3 size paper; - · General layout plans; - Show appropriate contours: - (Where applicable) Hydraulic profile for the Works (including existing assets and waste disposal) at zero flow, ADWF and PWWF; - Detailed layout and sectional plans for all water retaining structures showing construction details and location of all connections; - Detailed layout and sectional plans for all buildings showing construction details, location of all equipment, bunds, electrical switchboards and cable trays, drains and all other details; and - Sectional and layout plans for all road and civil works, showing all details, including proposed construction methods, drainage, materials of construction and the like.
+- a site plan that shows the plant on one drawing - where applicable, Site plans dividing the plant into a grid of equal sized square or rectangular segments with the grid segments having common boundaries such that the entire plant is depicted across the drawings in a continuous manner.
+The number of grids selected must be such that all elements on all of the plans are easily readable on A3 size paper - general layout plans - show appropriate contour - (where applicable) Hydraulic profile for the Works (including existing assets and waste disposal) at zero flow, ADWF and PWWF - detailed layout and sectional plans for all water retaining structures showing construction details and location of all connections - detailed layout and sectional plans for all buildings showing construction details, location of all equipment, bunds, electrical switchboards and cable trays, drains and all other details - sectional and layout plans for all road and civil works, showing all details, including proposed construction methods, drainage, materials of construction and the like.